infinity-a11y/PhyloTrace/README.md

 ## 2 Installation

 PhyloTrace can be installed in a linux environment and, using Windows Subsystem for Linux (WSL) also on Microsoft Windows.
-In both cases, the source code of the latest stable version must be downloaded.

-:arrow_right: Download the source code of the latest release [Version 1.4.0](https://github.com/infinity-a11y/PhyloTrace/archive/refs/tags/v1.4.0.zip) and extract/unzip it to a location on your system.

 > <i>If an older version is already installed on your system, make sure to first uninstall PhyloTrace
-> (see [2.4 Uninstall](#24-uninstall)).
+> (see [2.5 Uninstall](#25-uninstall)).
 Since the local database folder is located outside of the
 > app directory the previous analyses and isolates remain unaffected.
 To update to the newer version
 > first uninstall the previous one, download the new version and follow the complete installation
 > procedure as described below.</i>

-For the installation on a linux OS follow the steps starting from [2.1 Install Miniconda](#21-install-miniconda).
-If you want to install PhyloTrace on Microsoft Windows, you must first follow the steps found in the collapsible menu below before the other steps.
+For the installation on a linux OS follow the steps starting from [2.2 Install Miniconda](#22-install-miniconda).
+If you want to install PhyloTrace on Microsoft Windows, you must first follow the steps found in the collapsible menu below before proceeding with the other steps.

 <details>
 <br>